2010-2019 Contents

 The first open petaflop supercomputer comes online

-"Blue Waters", the first open scientific research supercomputer to sustain one petaflop performance (one quadrillion calculations per second), comes online at Iowa State.* While the military supercomputer "Roadrunner" achieved this speed in 2008, its use was restricted to limited climate change problems before being placed in a classified environment to study the aging functionality of nuclear weapon stockpiles.*
+"Blue Waters", the first open scientific research supercomputer to sustain one petaflop performance (one quadrillion calculations per second), comes online at Iowa State.* While the military supercomputer "Roadrunner" achieved this speed in 2008, its use was restricted to limited climate change problems before being placed in a classified environment to study the aging functionality of nuclear weapon stockpiles.* "Blue Waters", on the other hand, is open to university access and runs a range of science and engineering applications.

 Batteries that charge in seconds